 - Children and pets do not mix with kilns.
 If you have either, you need to consider whether you can keep them away from the kiln.

 - Do you have a sprinkler system in your home?
 If the heat of your kiln sets off the sprinkler it will ruin your kiln and cause damage to your property.
 It is possible to get sprinklers that detect smoke rather than heat.
-Though, you would be wise to consult a health and safety professional about this decision.
+However, you would be wise to consult a health and safety professional about this decision.